-- 1080 is toxic to a wide range of species including birds, mammals and reptiles; however there are marked differences in sensitivity.
+- 1080 is toxic to a wide range of species including birds, mammals and reptiles; however, there are marked differences in sensitivity.
 Dogs are extremely sensitive, and most other mammalian carnivores are highly sensitive to 1080 poisoning.
-Herbivores are less sensitive, and birds and reptiles increasingly more tolerant. - Poisoning of non-target species can occur either directly by eating baits intended for wild dogs (primary poisoning) or through the scavenging of tissues or vomitus from a poisoned animal (secondary poisoning). - The susceptibility of non-target species to 1080 poisoning is determined by many factors including sensitivity to the poison, body weight, concentration of 1080 in the bait, bait placement, bait type and palatability, timing of baiting and level of exposure to toxic baits. - Surface laid baits (whether distributed aerially or from the ground) can be more easily found by target and non-target animals than buried baits.
-Although most baits are either removed within a few days, are decomposed by insects, or the 1080 degrades from microbial and fungal activity, remaining dehydrated meat baits can stay toxic for many months, especially in drier regions where decomposition and 1080 degradation is slow. - To help reduce risks to non-target animals the following baiting practices are followed: - Bait type dried meat baits are used to improve target specificity and to reduce insect activity.
-They are highly attractive to wild dogs but because of their dry, tough consistency will less likely be consumed by scavenging birds or native marsupial carnivores. - Bait size each red meat and offal bait must weigh approximately 250 gms prior to any drying process. - 1080 concentration each bait contains a precise amount of 1080 (6.0 mg is recommended) that is sufficient to deliver a lethal dose to a wild dog.
-The rate is calculated to minimise sub-lethal doses and overdosing.

-- Distance between baits The minimum distances for the laying of 1080 wild dog baits have been set to minimise the risk to people and to non-target animals.
-Aerial baiting for wild dogs is permissible at a rate of up to 40 baits per transect km. - Timing of baiting the risk of poisoning non-target species is increased when regular food sources are scarce, therefore timing should be adjusted to lessen exposure.
+Herbivores are less sensitive, and birds and reptiles increasingly more tolerant. - Poisoning of non-target species can occur either directly by eating baits intended for foxes (primary poisoning) or through the scavenging of tissues or vomitus from a poisoned animal (secondary poisoning). - The susceptibility of non-target species to 1080 poisoning is determined by many factors including sensitivity to the poison, body weight, concentration of 1080 in the bait, bait placement, bait type and palatability, timing of baiting and level of exposure to toxic baits. - There is a potentially greater risk to non-target species with aerial application of baits than occurs with ground baiting where baits are buried.
+Randomly dispersed baits on the surface of the ground can more easily be found by other animals.
+Foxes can take longer to encounter the baits, whilst baits made from dried meat can remain toxic for many months, especially in drier regions where degradation of 1080 is slow. - The following baiting practices are recommended: - o Bait type dried meat baits are used to improve target specificity and to reduce insect activity.
+They are highly attractive to foxes but because of their dry, tough consistency will less likely be consumed by scavenging birds or native mammalian carnivores. - o Bait size each red meat and offal bait must weigh approximately 100 grams prior to any drying process. - o 1080 concentration each bait contains a precise amount of 1080 (3.0 mg is recommended) that is sufficient to deliver a lethal dose to a fox.
+The rate is calculated to minimise sub lethal doses and overdosing. - o Distance between baits the minimum distances for the laying of 1080 fox baits have been set to minimise the risk to people and to non-target animals.
+Aerial baiting for foxes is permissible at a rate of up to 10 baits per km. - o Timing of baiting the risk of poisoning non-target species is increased when regular food sources are scarce, therefore timing should be adjusted to lessen exposure.